 Your older student may know the rules about crossing a street but they may not always follow them or may get distracted.
 Though laws provide for pedestrians to have the right of way, drivers don’t always see our students or follow this rule.

-We discourage students from walking across Holt Road and provide shuttle busses between the high school and the 9th grade campus.
-Shuttle bus information is clearly posted in the main hall near the front doors or students can stop in the office to find which bus to ride across the street.
+We discourage students from walking across Holt Road and provide shuttle buses between the high school and the 9th grade campus.
+Shuttle bus information is clearly posted in the main hall near the front doors or students can stop in the office to find which bus to ride across the street between campus locations.

-and exercise caution around all the schools in Holt.
+drive slowly, and exercise caution around all schools in Holt.